Omaha Streetcar

-The Omaha Streetcar is a future streetcar system in Omaha, Nebraska, United States.
+The Omaha Streetcar is a streetcar system under construction in Omaha, Nebraska, United States.
 It is estimated to be completed in 2028.

 History

 Background

 The Omaha-Council Bluffs streetcar era began operations in 1868.
 By 1890, the metropolitan area had 90 miles of tracks — more than any city except Boston.
 The Omaha Traction Company was the dominant private streetcar provider of the time; it was engulfed in repeated labor disputes.
 By 1955, the city closed its streetcar system in favor of buses.

 Planning and development

 In 2009, the City of Omaha and Heritage Services developed a Downtown Omaha Masterplan to improve the Omaha downtown area by 2030.
 The transportation element of the Omaha Master Plan was completed in 2012, and included a bus rapid transit (BRT) and other non-car transit as part of the transportation blueprints.
 In 2013 as part of a central Omaha transit analysis, SB Friedman Development Advisors forecast central Omaha development impacts from improved transit.
 The Friedman analysis compared streetcar projects from Portland, Seattle, and Tampa to BRT alternatives from Cleveland and Kansas City, estimating the streetcar increases development by $1 billion and the BRT alternative by $262 million.
 However, the Friedman analysis ignored Portland's $725 million, Seattle's $1 billion, and Tampa's $165 million in direct subsidies to developers, calling into question if streetcar economic impact differs from other modes of transportation.
 The central Omaha transit alternatives analysis was completed in 2014, narrowing down the alternatives to a BRT or streetcar system along Farnam and Harney or a Farnam Contraflow route.